Security researcher says Microsoft built a Bitlocker backdoor, releases exploit

 TLDR

-• Researcher Nightmare-Eclipse released YellowKey, a BitLocker full-volume encryption bypass triggered via a USB-attached FsTx folder and WinRE reboot sequence.
+• Researcher Nightmare-Eclipse released YellowKey, a BitLocker full-volume encryption bypass triggered via a USB-delivered FsTx folder and WinRE, with no password required.

 Key Takeaways

-• YellowKey works by copying an FsTx folder to a USB (NTFS, FAT32, or exFAT) or the EFI partition, rebooting into Windows Recovery Environment, and following a specific input sequence to get an unrestricted command shell.
+• YellowKey works by copying an FsTx folder to a USB (NTFS/FAT32/exFAT) or the EFI partition, rebooting into WinRE, and following a specific input sequence to get an unrestricted shell.

-• The bypass requires no password and grants full read/write access to BitLocker-protected volumes; only Windows 11, Server 2022, and Server 2025 are affected, not Windows 10.
+• The bypass requires no password and grants full read/write access to BitLocker-protected volumes on Windows 11, Server 2022, and Server 2025 only; Windows 10 is unaffected.

-• The triggering component exists only in official WinRE images; the same component in standard Windows install images does not exhibit the bypass, which the researcher calls evidence of intentional backdoor insertion.
+• The triggering component exists only in the official WinRE image and behaves differently there than in standard Windows installs, which the researcher calls evidence of an intentional backdoor.

 Hacker News Comment Review

-• The mechanism appears to involve Transactional NTFS (TxF) bits on a USB deleting winpeshl.ini on a separate drive inside WinRE, a subtle privilege boundary violation rather than a classic FDE break.
+• The technical mechanism appears to involve Transactional NTFS (TxF) bits on a USB deleting winpeshl.ini on a separate drive inside WinRE, an unusual cross-drive file operation that commenters found hard to attribute to accident.

 Notable Comments